Call us today for a free telephone consultation with a succession attorney about possession.

 In an intestate succession, the heirs can be put in possession without administration if the estate is “relatively free of debt” and all the heirs request that the succession be without administration.
 An estate is “relatively free of debt” if the debts of the estate are small in comparison with the assets of the estate and the mortgage(s) are paid current.
 The process is the same for intestate and testate successions except there will be no last will and testament to probate in an intestate putting in possession.

-New Orleans Succession Attorneys
+New Orleans Simple Succession Attorneys

 Bowes, Petkovich & Palmer, LLC is a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced lawyers can handle any succession including a putting in possession and have you placed into ownership of your loved one’s estate.
+Our experienced simple succession lawyers can handle any succession including a putting in possession and have you quickly placed into ownership of your loved one’s estate.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

 OUR EXPERIENCED ATTORNEYS CAN HELP GUIDE YOUR FAMILY THROUGH THE POSSESSION PROCESS.